Altinn/altinn-studio-docs/content/events/publishingevents/developer-guides/grant-subscriber-access/_index.en.md

 {{% notice info  %}}

-WIP: Do we have any doc we could include here to guide the user's Team Authorization?
+TODO: Do we have any doc we could include here to guide the users, Team Authorization?
 {{% /notice %}}